kompa3/socket.mq/README.md

 ### socket.io
 Socket.mq resembles [socket.io](http://socket.io) in many ways.
 Socket.io can be  replaced by socket.mq with a little effort.
 Major differences include:
 * Socket.io is fixed to JavaScript language
-* Socket.io downgrades from WebSocket to HTTP polling if WebSocket transport has been prevented by network configuration
+* Socket.io has the ability to downgrade from WebSocket to HTTP polling if WebSocket transport fails
-* Socket.mq client-side library must be installed separately (as a bower package)
+* Socket.mq client-side library is installed separately (as a bower package) whereas in socket.io the backend and client-side libraries are bundled together

 ### ZeroMQ
-* ZeroMQ has a more complex functionality and API
+* ZeroMQ has a more feature-rich functionality and API
-* ZeroMQ is a message queue library whereas socket.mq is primarily a communication architecture.
-While socket.mq architecture is so simple you don't necessarily need a library to use it.
+* ZeroMQ is a message queue library whereas socket.mq is primarily a message queue architecture
 * Each ZeroMQ endpoint listens to its own dedicated TCP port.
-You cannot reverse-proxy them to a single TCP port for M2M communication.
+You cannot proxy them to a single TCP port for M2M communication.
 * ZeroMQ performs better while socket.mq has quite a good performance as well when considering long-term Publisher-Subscriber connections.
+* ZeroMQ has no support for authentication and encryption

+## Roadmap

+### Version 1
+Currently at draft status

+### Version 2
+Support for service discovery

+### Version 3
+Certificate support so that server public keys do not need to be configured for each client manually.